alagumuthiah/pick-a-trail/README.md

 Embark on your next outdoor adventure with ease using the Pick-A-Trail app.
 Explore a vast network of trails, from serene walks to rugged hikes effortlessly.
 Get detailed trail information, track your progress, and share your experiences with a community of fellow nature enthusiasts.

+## Project setup

+To run the application locally:
+1. Git clone the repo `https://github.com/alagumuthiah/pick-a-trail.git`
+2. Run `npm install` in both frontend and backend folders to install the required packages for the application.
+3. Create a .env file with the configuration for the database.
+4. Create the database using sequelize - `npx sequelize db:create`
+5. Run `npx sequelize db:migrate` to migrate the database.
+6. Run `npx sequelize db:seed:all` to seed the database(populate the data)
+7. Run npm start in the backend folder to start our Express server.
+8. run npm start in the frontend folder to start the React frontend server.
+9. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Technologies USed

 **FrontEnd**